thoughtbot/ruby-science/book/solutions/extract_value_object.md

 Value Objects are objects that represent a value (such as a dollar amount) rather than a unique, identifiable entity (such as a particular user).

-Value Objects often implement information derived from a primitive object, such as the dollars and cents from a float, or the user name and domain from an email string.
+Value objects often implement information derived from a primitive object, such as the dollars and cents from a float, or the user name and domain from an email string.

 ### Uses

-* Remove [Duplicated Code](#duplicated-code) from making the same observations of primitive objects throughout the code base.
+* Prevent [duplicated code](#duplicated-code) from making the same observations of primitive objects throughout the code base.
-* Remove [Large Classes](#large-class) by splitting out query methods associated with a particular variable.
+* Remove [large classes](#large-class) by splitting out query methods associated with a particular variable.
-* Make the code easier to understand by fully-encapsulating related logic into a single class, following the [Single Responsibility Principle](#single-responsibility-principle).
+* Make the code easier to understand by fully encapsulating related logic into a single class, following the [single responsibility principle](#single-responsibility-principle).
-* Eliminate [Divergent Change](#divergent-change) by extracting code related to an embedded semantic type.
+* Eliminate [divergent change](#divergent-change) by extracting code related to an embedded semantic type.

 ### Example